Have you ever noticed that we don’t naturally live thankfully?

 It replaces the negative thought patterns with God Word, so that in difficult circumstances our thoughts cease to default to negativity, self-doubt, criticism, and cynicism but rather to biblical declarations and principles.

-Here are some articles I’ve written on memorizing Scripture:
+Here are some articles I’ve written on memorizing and meditating on Scripture:

 2. Pray the Scripture